 Distichiasis Can Damage Corneas in Cavaliers

 Distichiasis* is the growth of hairs (distichia or cilia) from the glands of the margin of the upper or lower eyelid, which normally is hairless.
+It is considered to be inherited, and the cavalier King Charles spaniel is predisposed as a breed to this disorder.
+See this 2022 book.

 * The term "distichiasis" is from the Greek words di and stichos, meaning "two rows".